MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/multi-tenant-organization-known-issues.md

 - Using cross-tenant synchronization to target hybrid identities that have been converted to B2B users isn't currently supported.

-## Sharing users using the Microsoft 365 admin center
+## Synchronize users in Microsoft 365 admin center

 - For smaller multitenant organizations, we recommend using Microsoft 365 admin center to [synchronize users into multiple tenants](/microsoft-365/enterprise/sync-users-multi-tenant-orgs) of your multitenant organization.